1. Administration#

 - Univention Configuration Registry#

-The Univention Configuration Registry (UCR) stores configuration variables and settings to run the system, and creates and changes actual Linux configuration files as configured by these variables upon setting said variables.
+Univention Configuration Registry (UCR) stores configuration variables and settings to run the system, creates and changes actual configuration text files as configured by these variables upon setting said variables.

 See also